artellblender/springbones/README.md

 It's currently in a very early state, alpha-proof of concept.
 The effect applies to the bone position only, no rotation.
-User support is not granted for it considering this early state, it may be buggy.
+User support is not granted for it considering this early state, it may be buggy but still fun to play with :)

 ## Installation